-Address change?
-Mark Box

-Indicate changes below:
+ACSmith

 Shareowner ServicesSM P.O.
-Box 64945 St. Paul, MN 55164-0945

-I plan to attend meeting. $\square$

-Directors recommend a vote FOR proposals 1, 2, 3, 4 and 5.

-COMPANY #

-Vote by Internet, Telephone or Mail 24 Hours a Day, 7 Days a Week

-Please have available the Company Number and the Control Number, both located at the top of this page,

-Number or Tax Identification Number.
+Box 64945 St. Paul, MN 55164-0945 Vote by Internet, Telephone or Mail 24 Hours a Day, 7 Days a Week Please have available the Control Number located at the top of this page, along with the last four digits of your Social Security Number or Tax Identification Number.
 Your phone or Internet vote authorizes the named proxies to vote your shares in the same manner as if you marked, signed and returned your proxy card.
-INTERNET - www.eproxy.com/aos Use the Internet to vote your proxy until 12:00 p.m.
-(CDT) on April 12, 2013.
-PHONE - 1-800-560-1965 Use a touch-tone telephone to vote your proxy until 12:00 p.m.
-(CDT) on April 12, 2013.
-MAIL - Mark, sign and date your Proxy Card and return it in the postage-paid envelope provided or return it to A. O. SMITH CORPORATION, c/o Shareowner Services SM , P.O.
+INTERNET -www.proxypush.com/aos Use the Internet to vote your proxy until 12:00 p.m.
+(CDT) on April 4, 2014.
+PHONE - 1-866-883-3382 Use a touch-tone telephone to vote your proxy until 12:00 p.m.
+(CDT) on April 4, 2014. $\boxtimes$ MAIL - Mark, sign and date your Proxy Card and return it in the postage-paid envelope provided or return it to A. O. SMITH CORPORATION, c/o Shareowner ServicesSM, P.O.
 Box 64873, St. Paul, MN 55164-0873.

-IF YOU VOTE BY INTERI NET OR TELEPHONE, PLE ò Please detach h O NOT M AIL YOUR PROXY CAR D. A. O. S MITH CORPORATION 201 PROXY - CLASS A COM ETING s proxy when properly exposals 1, 2, 3, 4 and 5. secuted will be voted in the n nanner directed herein by the u ındersig gned.
-If no direction is made, th is pro oxy will be voted FOR 1.
-Election of directors: 01 Ronald D. Brown02 Paul W. Jones03 Ajita G. Rajendra 04 Mathias F. Sandoval05 Bruce M. Smith06 Mark D. Smith ☐ Vote FOR all nominees (except as marked) Vote WITHHOLD from all nominees authority to vote for any in s) in the box provided to the 2.
-Proposal to approve, by named executive officer non-binding advisory vote thes: ne compensation of our For ☐ Against ☐ Abstain 3. ppointment of Ernst & Young nting firm of the corporation: LLP as the independent For ☐ Against ☐ Abstain 4.
-4. Proposal to approve an amendment to our Amended and Restated Certificate of Incorporation to increase authorized shares of Common Stock (conditioned on stockholder approval of proposal 5): For ☐ Against ☐ Abstain 5.
-Incorporation to decreas amendment to our Amended se authorized shares of Class older approval of proposal 4): A Common Stock For □ Against ☐ Abstain authorized officer.
-If a partnership, please sign in partnership name by authorized person
+IF YOU VOTE BY INTERNET OR TELEPHONE, PLEASE DO NOT MAIL YOUR PROXY CARD. $\delta$ Please detach here. $\delta$

+A. O. SMITH CORPORATION 2014 ANNUAL MEETING PROXY - CLASS A COMMON STOCK

+This proxy when properly executed will be voted in the manner directed herein by the undersigned.
+If no direction is made, this proxy will be voted FOR proposals 1, 2 and 3.

+1. Election of directors: Ronald D. Brown Paul W. Jones Ajita G. Rajendra 04 Mathias F. Sandoval 05 Bruce M. Smith 06 Mark D. Smith Vote FOR all nominees (except as ma □ Vote WITHHOLI from all nominee arked) (Instructions: To withhold authority to vote for any indicated nominee, write the number(s) of the nominee(s) in the box provided to the right.)
+Proposal to approve, by nonbinding advisory vote, the compensation of our named executive officers: □ For □ Against □ Abstain Proposal to ratify the appointment of Ernst &amp; Young LLP as the independent registered public accounting firm of the corporation: □ For □ Against □ Abstain Directors recommend a vote FOR proposals 1, 2, and 3.
+Address change?
+Mark Box I plan to attend meeting.
+Indicate changes below: Date
-Signature(s) in Box

-Please sign exactly as your name appears hereon.
+Signature(s) in Box Please sign exactly as your name appears hereon.
 When shares are held by joint tenants, both should sign.
 When signing as attorney, executor, administrator, trustee or guardian, please give full title as such.
-If a corporation, please sign in full corporate name by President or other
+If a corporation, please sign in full corporate name by President or other authorized officer.
+If a partnership, please sign in partnership name by authorized person.